-- 5.9.
+- 5.8.
 Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
-Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs. - 5.10.
+Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs. - 5.9.
 Schools have a duty to prevent children from being drawn into terrorism.
-The DSL will undertake Prevent awareness training and make sure that all staff have access to appropriate training to equip them to identify children at risk. - 5.11.
-The DSL will assess the risk of children in our school being drawn into terrorism.
-This assessment will be based on an understanding of the potential risk in our local area, in collaboration with our local safeguarding children board and local police force. - 5.12.
+The DSL will undertake Prevent awareness training and make sure that all staff have access to appropriate training to equip them to identify children at risk. - 5.10.
+The DSL will assess the risk of children in our academy being drawn into terrorism.
+This assessment will be based on an understanding of the potential risk in our local area, in collaboration with our Local Safeguarding Partners. - 5.11.
 If a child is not at immediate risk of harm, where possible, speak to the DSL first to agree a course of action.
-Alternatively, make a referral to local authority children's social care directly if appropriate (see 'Referral' above). - 5.13.
+Alternatively, make a referral to the local authority children's social care directly if appropriate (see 'Referral' above). - 5.12.
 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team. - 5.14.
-The Department for Education also has a dedicated telephone helpline, 020 7340 7264, that school staff and governors can call to raise concerns about extremism with respect to a pupil.
+This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.

+- 5.13.
+The Department for Education also has a dedicated telephone helpline, 020 7340 7264, that academy staff and regional teams can call to raise concerns about extremism with respect to a pupil.
 You can also email counter.extremism@education.gov.uk.
-Note that this is not for use in emergency situations. - 5.15.
-In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you: - Think someone is in immediate danger; - Think someone may be planning to travel to join an extremist group; - See or hear something that may be terrorist-related

-- 5.16.
-We will ensure that suitable internet filtering is in place and equip our pupils to stay safe online at school and at home. - 5.17.
+Note that this is not for use in emergency situations. - 5.14.
+In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you: - Think someone is in immediate danger; - Think someone may be planning to travel to join an extremist group; - See or hear something that may be terrorist-related. - 5.15.
+We will ensure that suitable internet filtering is in place and equip our pupils to stay safe online at the academy and at home. - 5.16.
 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
 Radicalisation can occur quickly or over a long period.
-Staff will be alert to changes in pupils' behaviour. - 5.18.
-The government website Educate against Hate https://educateagainsthate.com/ and charity NSPCC say that signs that a pupil is being radicalised can include: - Refusal to engage with, or becoming abusive to, peers who are different from themselves - Becoming susceptible to conspiracy theories and feelings of persecution - Changes in friendship groups and appearance - Rejecting activities they used to enjoy - Converting to a new religion - Isolating themselves from family and friends - Talking as if from a scripted speech - An unwillingness or inability to discuss their views - A sudden disrespectful attitude towards others - Increased levels of anger - Increased secretiveness, especially around internet use - Expressions of sympathy for extremist ideologies and groups, or justification of their actions - Accessing extremist material online, including on Facebook or Twitter - Possessing extremist literature - Being in contact with extremist recruiters and joining, or seeking to join, extremist organisations - 5.19.
+Staff will be alert to changes in pupils' behaviour. - 5.17.
+The government website Educate Against Hate https://educateagainsthate.com/ and charity NSPCC say that signs that a pupil is being radicalised can include: - Refusal to engage with, or becoming abusive to, peers who are different from themselves; - Becoming susceptible to conspiracy theories and feelings of persecution - Changes in friendship groups and appearance; - Rejecting activities they used to enjoy; - Converting to a new religion; - Isolating themselves from family and friends; - Talking as if from a scripted speech; - An unwillingness or inability to discuss their views; - A sudden disrespectful attitude towards others; - Increased levels of anger; - Increased secretiveness, especially around internet use; - Expressions of sympathy for extremist ideologies and groups, or justification of their actions; - Accessing extremist material online, including via social media platforms; - Possessing extremist literature; - Being in contact with extremist recruiters and joining, or seeking to join, extremist organisations. - 5.18.
 Children who are at risk of radicalisation may have low self-esteem or be victims of bullying or discrimination.
-It is important to note that these signs can also be part of normal teenage behaviour staff should have confidence in their instincts and seek advice if something feels wrong. - 5.20.
+It is important to note that these signs can also be part of normal teenage behaviour - staff should have confidence in their instincts and seek advice if something feels wrong.

+5.19.
 Staff must always take action if they are worried.